© Pixabay

 One of the largest breweries in the land, Brasserie de Luxembourg offers a considerable range of beers – including Diekirch Premium, Diekirch Grand Cru, Diekirch 0.0%, and Mousel.
 The brewery itself is, much to the surprise of no one, located in Diekirch.
 More information on their website.

-Another of if not the largest brewery in Luxembourg, it would be somewhat surprising if you had not yet encountered their beers more than a few times.
-Their lineup includes Bofferding Tradition, Bofferding Hop, Hausbéier, Bofferding Christmas, Battin Gambrinus, Battin Brune, Battine Extra, Battin Fruitée, and many more.
+Another if not the largest brewery in Luxembourg, it would be somewhat surprising if you had not yet encountered their beers when going out.
+Their lineup includes Bofferding Tradition, Bofferding Christmas, Battin Gambrinus, Battin Brune, Battine Extra, Battin Fruitée, and many more.
 They also offer tours of their brewery in Käerjeng.
-For more information, see their websites (Bofferding here, and Battin here).
+For more information, see their websites (Bofferding here and Battin here).

 Brasserie Simon

-While their branding may suggest that this is a newish brewery, they are in fact anything but.
+While their branding may suggest that this is a newish brewery, they are in fact anything but that.
 Established in Wiltz in the north of Luxembourg in 1824, Simon is an institution on the Luxembourg brewery scene.
 They offer a huge range of beers under three main brands – Simon, Okult, and Ourdaller.
-Their Simon Bio is a personal favourite in the lineup of beers you’re likely to find around Luxembourg’s supermarkets.
-More information on their website, where you can also buy beers, glasses, and other accessories.
+Their Simon Bio is a personal favourite in the lineup of beers you're likely to find around Luxembourg's supermarkets.
+More information on Facebook, Instagram, and their website, where you can also buy beers, glasses, and other accessories.

 Brewpub Beierhaascht

 Beierhaascht is a microbrewery, restaurant, and hotel located in Bascharage.
 They brew their unfiltered beers according to the season, so you can expect to find light and wheat beers in the summer, and darker stuff come the winter months.
-Their sizable lineup of “Lëtzebéier” includes Hell, Donkel, Amber, Weessbéier, and Black Stuff.
+Their sizable lineup of 'Lëtzebéier' includes Hell, Donkel, Amber, Weessbéier, and Black Stuff.
 Naturally the beer should be drunk on the premises, accompanied by a bite to eat.
-Find out more on their website.
+Find out more on their website and on Facebook.

 Clausel

-Located in the Clausen area of Luxembourg City, the their beers include Clausel Classic and Clausel Monk, and are of course best enjoyed right in their own pub.
-You can find out more about them and reserve a table on their website.
+Located in the Clausen area of Luxembourg City, this is another brewery offering a variety of products.
+Their beers include Clausel Classic, Clausel Monk, and the unfiltered Gezwickelten.
+You can find out more about them on their website, Facebook, and Instagram.

 Den Heischter